crimsonsunset/cursor_remote/docs-en/refactoring/frontend-architecture-refactoring.md

 ---

-**📝 Notes**: This refactoring follows proven fora-frontend patterns, ensuring a familiar structure for the team while preparing for modern framework migration.
+**📝 Notes**: This refactoring follows proven JSG-Frontend patterns, ensuring a familiar structure for the team while preparing for modern framework migration.

 **🎯 Vision**: Transform cursor_remote into a maintainable, scalable, modern web application with clear separation of concerns and optimal developer experience.